PrunaAI/awesome-ai-efficiency/README.md

 - **2 nuclear plants**: Number of nuclear plants to constantly work ot generate enough energy if 80M people generate 5 pages per day ([Source](https://huggingface.co/spaces/genai-impact/ecologits-calculator), 2025)
 - **1 smartphone charge**: Amount of energy required to AI generate a couple of images or run a few thousands inference with an LLM ([Source](https://arxiv.org/pdf/2311.16863), 2024)
 - **>10s**: Time requried to generate 1 HD image with Flux on H100 or to generate 100 tokens with Llama 3 on T4 ([Source](https://flux-pruna-benchmark.vercel.app/) and [Source](https://huggingface.co/spaces/optimum/llm-perf-leaderboard), 2024)
+- **61,848.0x**: Difference between the highest and lowest energy use in energy leaderboard for AI models ([Source](https://huggingface.co/spaces/AIEnergyScore/Leaderboard), 2025).

 ---